k8ssandra/k8ssandra/docs/content/en/docs/contribution-guidelines/_index.md

 If you want to run your own local Hugo server to preview your changes as you work:

-1. Follow the [instructions](/docs) to install [Hugo](https://gohugo.io/) and any other tools you need.
+1. Follow the instructions to install [Hugo](https://gohugo.io/) and any other tools you need.
 You'll need at least **Hugo version 0.45** (we recommend using the most recent available version), and it must be the **extended** version, which supports SCSS.
 1. Fork the [K8ssandra repo](https://github.com/k8ssandra/k8ssandra) repo into your own project, then create a local copy using `git clone`.
 Don’t forget to use `--recurse-submodules` or you won’t pull down some of the code you need to generate a working site.

     ```
     git clone --recurse-submodules --depth 1 https://github.com/k8ssandra/k8ssandra.git
     ```

-1. Run `hugo server` in the site root directory.
+1. Run `hugo server` in the docs site root directory, such as your `~/github/k8ssandra/docs` directory.
 By default your site will be available at http://localhost:1313/.
 Now that you're serving your site locally, Hugo will watch for changes to the content and automatically refresh your site.
 1. Continue with the usual GitHub workflow to edit files, commit them, push the changes up to your fork, and create a pull request.